dfelinto/blender-manual/manual/interface/window_system/topbar.rst

 Show Status Bar
    Choose whether the :doc:`Status Bar </interface/window_system/status_bar>`
    at the bottom of the window should be displayed.

+.. _bpy.ops.screen.screenshot:

 Save Screenshot
-   Capture a picture of the active area of whole Blender window.
+   Capture a picture of the current Blender window.
+   A File Browser will open to choose where the screenshot is saved.

+.. _bpy.ops.screen.screenshot_area:

+Save Screenshot (Editor)
+   Capture a picture of the selected Editor.
+   Select the Editor by :LMB: within its area after running the operator.
+   A File Browser will open to choose where the screenshot is saved.

 Help Menu